Introduction to asp.net core environment variables

 ASP.NET Core Environment Variable Command

 To set the hosting environment by using the commands, depending on configuring the WebHostBuilder, we can specify the environment by offering the command line argument.
-To make use of ConfigurationBuilder, it makes use of the AddCommandLine() extension method from Microsoft.Extensions.Configuration.CommandLine package.
+To make use of ConfigurationBuilder makes use of the AddCommandLine() extension method from Microsoft.Extensions.Configuration.CommandLine package.
 Now then pass the configuration to WebHostBuilder by using the UseConfiguration(config):

 Var config= new ConfigurationBuilder()